"I was an expert on whether someone was already dead ..."

 Liberation in Tröbitz by soldiers of the Red Army, April 23, 1945

 Around April 20, 1945, the transport of prisoners stopped near Tröbitz, a German mining town in the region of Lausitz (Lusatia).
 A railroad bridge across the Black Elster River was no longer passable.
 The SS guards on the train fled from the advancing Red Army.
 When Soviet soldiers discovered the train, they ordered that the survivors be accommodated in the houses of the villagers.
 In the following period, the liberated Jews and the local population were more or less forced to live together.
-Even after the liberation, around 500 people died from the effects of the imprisonment or through typhoid fever.
+Even after the liberation, more than 300 Jews and 26 villagers died as a result of imprisonment or typhus.